Providing compassionate in-home end of life care for pets in the

 I provide in-home euthanasia as a conclusion to in-home hospice care or as a separate service.

 Please call to discuss options for home euthanasia and aftercare services.
-Home euthanasia includes: an in-home visit, travel within 20 miles (mileage fee for more that 20 miles), sedation, the euthanasia procedure, a memorial clay paw print, grief and pet loss information and notification of your primary veterinarian of your pet's passing.
+Home euthanasia includes: an in-home visit, travel within 20 miles (mileage fee for more that 20 miles), sedation, the euthanasia procedure, grief and pet loss information and notification of your primary veterinarian of your pet's passing.
 If aftercare is desired, arrangements can be made for transport of remains and cremation services.